Master of Arts (M.A.)

 M.A.
 PROGRAM CONCENTRATIONS

-The core of the Master of Arts program provides students with a grounding in all major theological disciplines.
-Within this framework, students choose one of four concentrations:
+The core of the Master of Arts degree is a general theological studies program suited for personal spiritual development or to prepare or supplement a professional vocation.
+It provides students with a grounding in all major theological disciplines.
+Within this framework, students may also choose to pursue one of two concentrations:

-• The Concentration in Sacred Arts is intended for those wishing to explore the sacred arts in a theological curriculum.
+• The Concentration in Sacred Arts is intended for those who would like to explore the sacred arts in a theological curriculum.
 More information may be found on the website of the Seminary's Institute of Sacred Arts (ISA).

 A student entering the M.A. program normally must have the Bachelor of Arts (B.A.) degree or the Bachelor of Science (B.S.) degree from an accredited college or university.